MATPOWER/mptest/docs/sphinx/source/index.rst

     - :samp:`{<MPTEST>}/lib/t`

-3. At the |MATLAB|/Octave prompt, type ``test_mptest`` to run the test suite and verify that |MPTEST| is properly installed and functioning.
+3. At the |MATLAB|/Octave prompt, type ``test_mptest`` to run the test suite and verify that MP-Test is properly installed and functioning.
 The result should resemble the following::

         >> test_mptest